-ISTM will offer its 20th Certificate of Knowledge™ in Travel Medicine examination on Wednesday, 20 May 2020 in Buenos Aires, Argentina in conjunction with the 8th Regional Conference of the ISTM 21-23 May 2020.
+ISTM will offer its 20th Certificate of Knowledge™ in Travel Medicine examination November 2020 in Buenos Aires, Argentina in conjunction with the 8th Regional Conference of the ISTM 22-24 November 2020.
+The exact exam date is TBD.
 The RCISTM8 is being held in conjunction with the 20th Argentine Congress on Infectious Disease and the 5th Latin American Congress on Travel Medicine.
 For more information about the meeting and local lodging options, please visit its website at http://congreso.sadi.org.ar/.

 The International Society of Travel Medicine (ISTM)

 ISTM is a not-for-profit organization committed to the promotion of healthy and safe travel.
 In cooperation with international health care providers, academic centers, the travel industry and the media, ISTM advocates and facilitates education, service and research activities in the field of travel medicine.
 Travel medicine includes preventive and curative medicine within many specialties, such as tropical medicine, infectious diseases, high altitude physiology, travel-related obstetrics, psychiatry, occupational health, military and migration medicine and environmental health.

 President – Lin Chen, United States of America

 Immediate Past President – Leo Visser, The Netherlands

 Counselor – Rebecca Acosta, United States of America

 Counselor – Elizabeth Barnett, United States of America

 Counselor – Andrea Rossanese, Italy

 Executive Director – Diane L. Nickolson, United States of America